Christy Stutzman: Career

 Stutzman is a freelance columnist for several Indiana newspapers.
 She was elected to serve in the Indiana House of Representatives as a Republican in November 2018 and assumed office in January 2019.
 She was re-elected to the house in 2020.
 During her tenure, she served as vice chair of the House Public Policy Committee.
 In late-November 2020, she announced that she would have to step down from the state house seat to devote more time to managing the former Amish Acres tourist attraction that they renamed the Barns at Nappanee.
 She blamed COVID-19 restrictions ordered by Republican Governor Eric Holcomb for making business difficult to maintain.

-Stutzman is a Republican candidate for the 2022 Indiana's 2nd congressional district special election.
+Stutzman was a Republican candidate for the 2022 Indiana's 2nd congressional district special election.

 Personal life

 She is married to Marlin Stutzman, who served in the United States House of Representatives and in the Indiana General Assembly; they co-own Stutzman Power Equipment Company and the Schonbrook Farm and Inn.
-Stutzman and her husband lived with their family in Middlebury, Indiana.
+Stutzman and her husband live with their family in Middlebury, Indiana.